In the Danube Delta Nature Reserve, on a relative small surface there is a big diversity of landscapes: channels, brooks, sweet water lakes.

 Istria -Sinoie (400 ha).
 It has an archaeological value as well as a large variety of bird species.

 Lake Rotundu (228 ha) is a typical lake from the easily flooded meadow of the Danube.
-The island Prundu cu Păsări (187 ha) has no access as it is home to a mixed colony of birds.
+The island Prundu cu Păsări (187 ha) has no access because it is home to a mixed colony of birds.

 Capul Doloşman (125 ha) – an important archaeological area.